MatthiasZepper/whisper-dockerized/README.md

 alias whisper="docker run --rm -itv $(pwd):$(pwd) -w $(pwd) whisper_dockerized_cpu whisper"
 ```

-The standard model of `whisper` is `small`, whereas these container images contain `base` by default.
-Therefore, it is not recommended to omit the `--model` parameter during invocation, since this will result in repeated downloads of the `small` model.
-For convenience, the `WHISPER_MODEL` build argument is persisted as environmental variable in the container, so that the cached model can be obtained like so:
+The standard model of `whisper` is `small`, therefore the container images also contain the `small` by default.
+Nonetheless, it is recommended to always specify the `--model` parameter during invocation.
+If the `--model` parameter is not specified the `small` will be used by default.
+Models not cached inside the container will be downloaded as required, but in this case the `--rm` flag should be skipped and the modified image saved to prevent repeated downloads of models.

+For convenience, the `WHISPER_MODEL` build argument is persisted as environmental variable in the container, so that the cached model of a container can be obtained like so:

 ```bash
 WHISPER_MODEL=$(docker run -it whisper_dockerized:cpu printenv WHISPER_MODEL)